Marco-Chen-06/uart-driver-rp2350/README.md

 # uart-driver-rp2350
-custom uart driver implementation for the rp2350 written without uart.h
+Interrupt-driven UART driver implementation for the rp2350.

+Writen in bare-metal, without uart.h and minimal pico-sdk usage